19 Best Things to Do in Yogyakarta Besides the Temples (2023)

 If you want greater mobility and freedom and plan on exploring further than Jogja Kota on day trips and whatnot, why not rent a motorcycle?

 You don’t have a license?
 Eh, almost nobody does anyway and police is way less common than in Bali or Thailand.
-After more than 100 hours on the road, I am yet to see a single policeman.
+After more than 100 hours on the road, I have yet to see a single policeman, let alone be stopped by one.

 Where to stay in Yogyakarta